 Membership Guide Notes

 There are no set membership fees.
 The ethos and philosophy of The Creativity Party is based solely on Voluntary Creativity, P.art.cipation, and spare time available to help out.
 But, for those who can afford it, voluntary donations are welcome.
 For those who wish to take a more active membership role.
-All fees are fluid, negotiable, and dependent upon your current creative - social - educational - work - life - mental health status.
+All is fluid, All is posssible, All is Air.

 Please note: 100% of ALL fees and donations are expressively for the development of The Creativity Party aims, structures, organisation, publicity, promotional activities, social-art philosophy, activities, and events, to be agreed and voted upon at any event that holds a quorum of not less than 3 - 7 persons.

-The Chair P.art.cipant is a fluid, open, flexible role at every event every month, and is open to any person, artist, or volunteer who wishes to be the Chair of that event, of that month.
+The Chair P.art.cipant is a fluid, open, flexible role at event, at any time, and is open to any person, artist, or volunteer who wishes to be the Chair/Catalyst of that event, of that month.
 No experience of leadership or art, or facilitating a group discussion, or event, is necessary.
-Anyone wishing to be the Creative Chair of a meeting, gathering, or event will be given full support and will be fully supported to do so.
+Anyone wishing to be the Creative Chair of a meeting, gathering, or event will be given full hands on support by Creative Dave, and will be fully supported and encouraged to be themselves and express their own unique sense of creativity and being.

 "It is the infinite well of collective creativity, and community social -art consciousness that is our most valuable resource from which to draw upon, and in this regard, all are considered equal."